 With scheduled breaks, the traditional Nurse Executive MSN program can be completed fully online in 26 months.
 Our accelerated option allows qualified, accepted students to take concurrent courses (as indicated in the course sequences) and earn this MSN degree fully online in less than 20 months.

-The Nurse Executive curriculum is offered in the following sequence of courses.
+The Nurse Executive curriculum is comprised of the following courses.
 Please note that NSG 590 will be the last class taken in the Nurse Executive sequence.

 This course emphasizes the systematic process of theory development in nursing.
 The role of traditional science in relation to other ways of knowing is explored.
 Students will describe, analyze, and evaluate current theories of nursing.
 The relationship of research and practice to theory is discussed.